ShaneHower/ML_Video_Game_Data/README.md

 # ML_Video_Game_Data
+NOTE: this project is still being worked on.
 This project attempts to construct a model which will predict what genre a video game is based on features such as the developer, sales and year it was released.

 ## Query the Data With SQL